Previewed 5 October 2017, Opened 12 October 2017, Closed 14 November 2017 at the National Theatre's Dorfman Theatre

 "Polly Findlay's perfectly paced production of David Eldridge's brave, beautiful, intimate two-hander begins in noisy disarray...
 The designer Fly Davis's stage is scattered with a party's detritus: streamers, mashed Pringles, prosecco.
 A ticking kitchen clock tells you we are pre-dawn.
 Like two startled animals in the dimmed lights, swaying tipsily, are Laura and Danny.
 He didn't return home with his mate from her housewarming.
 She has hopes; he 'has no radar'.
 What follows is a warm, funny, cringe-makingly well-observed exploration of how we live, or fail to live, now of empowerment, emasculation and botched expectations brilliantly realised by two fine actors.
 This is a small, if beautifully formed, thing, and, like Danny, I don't want to over-raise expectations.
 Yet I'm willing it to go all the way to the West End and beyond."
 The Sunday Times

-Beginning in London at the Ambassadors Theatre previewed from 15 January 2018, opened on 23 January 2018 and closes on 24 March 2018
+Beginning in London at the Ambassadors Theatre previewed from 15 January 2018, opened on 23 January 2018 and closed on 24 March 2018